hwdsl2/docker-ipsec-vpn-server/README.md

 docker exec -it ipsec-vpn-server cat /etc/ipsec.d/ikev2setup.log
 ```

-Follow instructions in the setup logs to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).
-To copy the generated client config files to the current directory on the Docker host, you may use, e.g.:
+An IKEv2 client `vpnclient` has been created during setup, with its configuration exported to `/etc/ipsec.d` in the container.
+Follow instructions in the IKEv2 setup logs to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).
+To copy the client config file(s) to the current directory on the Docker host, you may use:

 ```
+# Check contents of /etc/ipsec.d in the container
+docker exec -it ipsec-vpn-server ls -l /etc/ipsec.d
+# Example: Copy a client config file from container to Docker host
 docker cp ipsec-vpn-server:/etc/ipsec.d/vpnclient-date-time.p12 ./
 ```

-You can manage IKEv2 VPN clients using the [IKEv2 helper script](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#using-helper-scripts).
+You can manage IKEv2 clients using the [helper script](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#using-helper-scripts).
+See examples below.
 To customize client options, run the script without arguments.

 ```
 # Add a new client (using default options)